brcomputerscience-org/.github/profile/README.md

 Administered by **`Mr. John Evancho`**

+*Disclaimer: Our logo's copyright belongs to the C.O.D.E.
+Club of Bridgewater-Raritan High School*

 © BRCS 2024

 <!-- ✨ Bridgewater-Raritan-Cybersecurity/.github is a special repository: this README.md will appear on your public organization profile, visible to anyone.